ariga/atlas-provider-gorm/README.md

 > Note: Trigger feature is only available for logged-in users, run `atlas login` if you haven't already.
 To learn more about logged-in features for Atlas, visit [Feature Availability](https://atlasgo.io/features#database-features).

-To attach triggers to a table, use the `Triggers(string)` method as follows:
+To attach triggers to a table, use the `Triggers` method as follows:

 ```go
 type Pet struct {